Requirements for wires used inside energy storage batteries

 - Electric wires used inside energy storage batteries

-- Parameter requirements for large-scale energy storage batteries
+- European emc requirements for energy storage batteries

-- Requirements for installing energy storage batteries in high-rise buildings
+- Random inspection requirements for energy storage batteries

 - Technical requirements for batteries in energy storage base stations